by Ken Tilger – Band Education Specialist –

 About the Author:

-Ken has been with Stanton’s since 2004.
-He enjoys comic books, playing with his young son, and plays saxophone with Swing’s the Thing Big Band.
+Ken is a former band director, and has been with Stanton’s since 2004.
+Besides music, he geeks out on comic books, amusement parks, and all things Pittsburgh.
+He also plays saxophone with Swing’s the Thing Big Band.
 You should check out their album Walk On Out the Door available on iTunes and Amazon.